Bald Taper Fade Haircuts

 The wedged drop fade combines dimension and precision.
 The fade dips behind the ears and builds slight volume toward the top, creating a wedge-like shape that flatters most face types.

-It’s a refined twist on the mid bald taper fade, giving balance between sharp lines and smooth curves.
-Men with thick or wavy hair benefit most from this cut, as the structure prevents puffiness while maintaining flow.
-A touch of matte clay keeps everything in place without losing natural movement.
+It’s a refined twist on the mid bald taper fade, balancing sharp lines and smooth curves.
+Thick or wavy hair benefits most, since the structure stops puffiness while keeping the flow.
+A touch of matte clay keeps it in place without losing movement.

 Skin Fade with Natural Part